Independent review of Inland Rail

 On 7 October 2022, the Australian Government announced the appointment of Dr Kerry Schott AO to lead an independent review to assess the governance and program delivery approaches of the Inland Rail Program.

-The review will help inform the future delivery of Inland Rail and will include consideration of the scope, schedule and cost of the program.
-It will also assess options for the new Inland Rail intermodal terminals to be built in Melbourne and Brisbane, and improved links to the ports of these cities.
+The review was to help inform the future delivery of Inland Rail and considered of the scope, schedule and cost of the program.
+It also assessed options for the new Inland Rail intermodal terminals to be built in Melbourne and Brisbane, and considered a range of matters outlined in the review Terms of Reference.

 Dr Kerry Schott AO

-Dr Schott brings a wealth of knowledge and experience to the role having worked in both the business and government sectors.
-She has been an adviser to governments, most recently as Chair of the Energy Security Board, and a chair and director of several public sector owned companies.
+She has been an adviser to governments, including as Chair of the Energy Security Board, and a chair and director of several public sector owned companies.
 Dr Schott is currently Chair of the NSW Net Zero Emissions Board and a Member of Aware Super’s Direct Assets Committee.